 Figure out a few recipes you want to make, and then create a shopping list of all the ingredients you’ll need.
 There are also many plant-based meal planners out there via subscription sites like 22 Days Nutrition or Forks Over Knives, or you can source them from cookbooks too.

 Buying staple foods in bulk will also allow you to always have what you need and shop less often.
-From there, you can prepare meals in larger quantity so that you have food ready-to-go in your fridge or freezer.
+From there, you can prepare meals in larger quantities so that you have food ready to go in your fridge or freezer.
 It also helps to prepare food the night before, so you have something to eat for breakfast and lunch the next day.
 Leftovers are your friends on a plant-based diet!

 Eating out at restaurants, or when visiting friends and family, presents its own set of challenges.

 Unless you’re going to a restaurant that specializes in vegan, vegetarian, or plant-based food, you may struggle with finding completely plant-based options.
 Let whomever you’re dining with know your dietary preferences and see if you can find someplace that suits you both.
 Use apps and websites like Yelp or Happy Cow to find plant-based eateries.